passingthru67/workspaces-to-dock/README.md

 Workspace Caption Theming:
 -------------------------
-Adding workspaces-to-dock caption support to a theme can be accomplished by placing a custom 'workspaces-to-dock.css' stylesheet in the theme's gnome-shell/extensions folder.
-There is no need to use the @import directive to incorporate the stylesheet classes into your theme's gnome-shell.css.
-The extension will automatically detect the stylesheet file.
-Please see the workspaces-to-dock.css stylesheet for a description of the css classes.
+Captions may be themed by editing the workspaces-to-dock.css file inside the extension folder, or by including a 'workspaces-to-dock.css' stylesheet inside the theme's gnome-shell/extension folder.
+For more details on theme support, see the 'Theme Support' section below.

 Favorites Settings: